mirzawaqasahmed/f5-big-iq-lab/docs/class11/module2/lab1.rst

 Lab 2.1: Configuring DoS Device Profile
 ---------------------------------------

-The Devic DoS profile reports and mitigates based on aggregated data across the entire BIG-IP.
+The Device DoS profile reports and mitigates based on aggregated data across the entire BIG-IP.
 All packets that are not explicitly white listed count for the Device DoS vectors.
 When using more specific profiles on Virtual Servers, the Device DoS profile should be set using values large enough that they provide protection for the device without conflicting with Virtual Server profiles.
 For example individual virtual servers may be configured with UDP flood values of detect and mitigate values of 10000 PPS, however device DoS is set to 50000 PPS.